Contact-Free Payment Options

 The easiest way to interact with the City’s Finance Department is through our website and email.
-Information about changes the Finance Department has made in response to the Governor’s order and contact information for our different services can be found at www.alexandriava.gov/Finance.
-Staff is monitoring email and phones and is able to set up in-person appoints on Tuesdays and Fridays to handle complex and cash-based transactions.
-Online payments can be initiated through the City’s online payment portal at www.alexandriava.gov/Payments.
+Information about changes the Finance Department has made in response to the COVID-19 pandemic and contact information for our different services can be found at www.alexandriava.gov/Finance.
+Online and phone payments can be initiated through the City’s online payment portal at www.alexandriava.gov/Payments.
 Additionally, payments can be made by mail or by depositing check or money order in the drop box on the Royal Street side of City Hall.

 Tax Impacts of City Council's Emergency COVID-19 Ordinance

 At an emergency meeting held on March 24 by telephone in accordance with state law, the Alexandria City Council unanimously adopted an emergency ordinance to enact a temporary moratorium on certain taxes and filing requirements as discussed below, in order to help provide businesses with greater short term flexibility to the extent allowed by law during this health crisis.

 Based on Council’s action, these businesses were able to defer payment of these taxes from sales made on or after February 1, 2020 until the end of the COVID19 moratorium on June 30, 2020.
 Any Meals or Transient Lodging taxes that may be deferred during the moratorium shall be due and payable following the expiration of the moratorium.
 However, if so requested, the Department of Finance will accept such payment of deferred taxes pursuant to a monthly payment plan, without penalty or interest.
 The term of any such payment plan shall be no longer than 12 months.
 Any monthly payment of deferred taxes under a payment plan shall be in addition to payment of the current month when due.
 Any late payments of the current month taxes due following the expiration of the moratorium on June 30, 2020, shall incur late payment penalties and interest as provided by law.